Also known as: Hutchinson-Gilford progeria syndrome and HGPS

 - Heart attack (myocardial infarction)

-Progeria is a disease that produces rapid aging, beginning in childhood.
+Progeria is a rare genetic condition that produces rapid aging in children.

 Cardiac stress testing may reveal signs of early atherosclerosis of blood vessels.

 Genetic testing can detect changes in the gene (LMNA) that causes progeria.

 There is no specific treatment for progeria.
 Aspirin and statin medicines may be used to protect against a heart attack or stroke.

 Progeria causes early death.
 People with the condition most often only live to their teenage years (average lifespan of 13 years).
 However, some can live into their early 20s.
 The cause of death is very often related to the heart or a stroke.

 Complications may include:

 Call your provider if your child does not appear to be growing or developing normally.

 Gordon LB, Brown WT, Collins FS.
 Hutchinson-Gilford progeria syndrome.
 Gene Reviews.
 Seattle, WA: University of Washington: 2015:1.
 PMID: 20301300 www.ncbi.nlm.nih.gov/pubmed/20301300.
 Accessed August 1, 2015.